-Figure S3: Defocus estimation of individual tiles of DeCo-Lace montages (A) Defocus values of individual micrographs taken using the DeCo-Lace approach plotted as a function of the Beam-Image-Shift values.
-(B) Defocus astigmatism of individual micrographs taken using the DeCo-Lace approach plotted as a function of the Beam-Image-Shift values.
+Figure S3: Defocus estimation of individual tiles of DeCo-Lace montages.
+(A) Defocus values of individual micrographs taken using the DeCo-Lace approach plotted as a function of the beam image-shift values.
+(B) Defocus astigmatism of individual micrographs taken using the DeCo-Lace approach plotted as a function of the image-shift values.